PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 The above code will be responsible for saving our data into Strapi.

 Let's do a quick test and see if it works.
-We should be redirected to our `summaries` route that we are yet to create so we will get our not found page.
-This is ok and we will fix soon.
+We should be redirected to our `summaries` route, which we have yet to create, so we will get our not found page.
+This is okay, and we will fix it soon.

 ![](./images/013-redirect.gif)